September 5th is also known as World Samosa Day and Be Late For Something Day.

 In July 1969, the Swiss government approved the construction of the 11 miles (17 km) Gotthard Road tunnel following a surge in vehicle production and the need for a more convenient route.

 1977 The Voyager 1 Space Probe was launched from Cape Canaveral in Florida.

 Voyager 1's mission was to study the outer solar system and, if possible, the interstellar space beyond it.
-It's expected that the probe's nuclear batteries will run out of power by 2025.
+The probe's nuclear batteries are expected to run out of power by 2025.

 1944 In The Netherlands, this day was named “Dolle Dinsdag,” which means Mad Tuesday.